sumonst21/calltrackerio-site/_features/call-recording.md

 title: Call Recording
 layout: feature
 image: "/images/features/call-recording.png"
-excerpt: Focus on the conversation instead of taking notes.
+excerpt: Use our Call Recording to focus on the conversation instead of taking notes.
 order: 4
 ---